 Get the Right Workplace Risk Assessments for the Right Task

-To illustrate this, if you decided that it was safer to use mobile scaffold towers rather than ladders to carry out the same activity then you must review your Risk Assessment as the control measures will be different.
+To further illustrate this, if you decided that it was safer to use mobile scaffold towers rather than ladders to carry out the same activity then you must review your Risk Assessment as the control measures will be different.

 Risk Assessment Review Procedures